garrandall/popular-music-data/tracks/-there-s--no-gettin--over-me-ronnie-milsap.md

 You'll see sweet darling, there's ain't no getting over me No, no, no, no, No Darling, there ain't no getting over me

-Ooooh mmmm
+Oh mmm
-Mmmm No darling, there ain't no getting over me
+Mmm No darling, there ain't no getting over me

-Ooooh darling, there ain't no getting over me...
+Oh darling, there ain't no getting over me...